"How To Start A Low Power FM Radio Station"

 NOOK (Barnes and Noble), and Smashwords

 for those with a MOBI or EPUB reader.
-Spanish is
+Spanish

-available in both formats.
+is available in both formats.
 The cost is $40.

-You can find more info on Stephen Kafka at Linkedin:
+More information on Stephen Kafka at Linkedin:

 You can trust that your business and personal matters will be handled with professionalism, integrity, and the utmost discretion.
 The end result will be accurate, on time, and get you great results.